 The COVID-19 pandemic has impacted almost every aspect of our lives in the past year and continues to do so.
-In March, at the one-year mark of the World Health Organization declaration that COVID-19 is a pandemic, researchers at HWI – Dr. Miranda Lynch, Dr. Edward Snell and Dr. Sarah Bowman – delved into the role structural biology has played in the fight against COVID-19.
+In March, at the one-year mark of the World Health Organization declaration that COVID-19 is a pandemic, researchers at HWI – Drs.
+Miranda Lynch, Edward Snell and Sarah Bowman – delved into the role structural biology has played in the fight against COVID-19.

-They have published a new perspective in IUCrJ highlighting the amazing work done by the structural biology community on SARS-CoV-2, the virus that causes COVID-19.
-Synergy between X-ray crystallography, cryoelectron microscopy and computational methods has led to critical advances indispensable to developing treatments for infection and vaccines for prevention.
+The results were illuminating and were published in IUCrJ entitled Structural biology in the time of COVID-19: perspectives on methods and milestones.
+The paper highlights the amazing work done by the structural biology community on SARS-CoV-2, the virus that causes COVID-19.
+The synergy between X-ray crystallography, cryo-electron microscopy, and computational methods has led to critical advances indispensable to developing treatments for infection and vaccines for prevention.